inlets/inlets-pro/docs/cli-reference.md

 curl -k -i http://localhost:8123/.well-known/ca.crt
 ```

-A token is also required which must be shared with the client ahead of time.
+An authentication token is also required which must be shared with the client ahead of time.

-#### Set the `--common-name`
+#### Set the `--auto-tls-san` name

-The `--common-name` is part of the auto-tls configuration and is used to configure the certificate-authority.
+The `--auto-tls-san` sets the subject-alternative-name (SAN) for the TLS certificate that is generated by the server.

-You can use the public IP address of the inlets-server here, or a DNS record.
+You can use the public IP address of the inlets-server, or a DNS record.

 * Public IP

     ```sh
-    --common-name 35.1.25.103
+    --auto-tls-san 35.1.25.103
     ```

 * DNS A or CNAME record

     ```sh
-    --common-name inlets-control-tunnel1.example.com
+    --auto-tls-san inlets-control-tunnel1.example.com
     ```

-    In this example `inlets-control-tunnel1.example.com` will resolve to the public IP of `35.1.25.103`
+    In this example `inlets-control-tunnel1.example.com` will resolve to the public IP, i.e. `35.1.25.103`

-You need to configure the client to tell it where to route incoming TCP requests and which port to use.

 #### Use a pre-supplied, or self-signed certificate